Shane Spencer: Later career (2003–2006)

-Coaching
+Coaching career

 After his playing career ended, Spencer became a coach.
 He served as the hitting coach for the Lake Elsinore Storm, the Single-A affiliate of the San Diego Padres in 2008 and 2009.
 In 2013, he was named the hitting coach of the Somerset Patriots of the independent Atlantic League.
 In August 2013, someone claiming to be Spencer admitted to using steroids in a radio interview on ESPN Radio 104.5.
 The real Spencer called in to Boomer and Carton on WFAN and released a statement to set the record straight.
 He later had a proper interview with Mike Lindsley on ESPN Radio.

-In 2015, Spencer left Somerset to become the manager of the Hwaseong Heroes, the farm team of the Nexen Heroes of the Korea Baseball Organization.
+In 2015, Spencer left Somerset to become the manager of the Hwaseong Heroes, the farm team of the Nexen Heroes of the KBO League.
 He stepped down from his position in 2019 after being arrested for driving under the influence and driving with an expired license.

 Spencer worked as an instructor at the Hudson Valley Renegades baseball camp in 2020 and served as a coach for the Saugerties Stallions of the Perfect Game Collegiate Baseball League for 2021 season.
 In July 2023, Spencer joined the coaching staff of the Irish Wolfhounds, a non-professional team composed of Irish citizens who had prior college or professional baseball experience.